Customer experience CANNOT be fixed with technology alone

 - That primarily means, first and foremost, analyzing your customer data is very very important.
 For offline retail, V-Count Footfall Counters are the best they can use to calculate the footfall-to-conversion ratio.
 And for online retailers, can use web store Footfall Heatmaps, Facebook pixels, add-to-cart, proceed-to-checkout, and abandoned cart ratios to get customer preferences data.

 - Then scaling up and personalizing content accordingly is important.

 - After that bridging audience with careful yet thoughtful brand collaborations.
 And leveraging technology to create really meaningful and enjoyable customer retail experiences.
 No more buying time with gimmicks masked as features.
 Instead, brands must be intentional about implementing technology.
 Later making customer touch-points resonate in a valuable, yet in a new, positive way.

-An excellent example is Sephora’s Virtual Artist tool that caught my eye.
-It brings unique omnichannel value to both kinds of customers – at home buying online and in-store.
+An excellent example is Sephora’s Virtual Artist tool which caught my eye.
+It brings unique omnichannel value to both kinds of customers – at-home buying online and in-store.
 Guess what Sephora did, by just explaining and working out the challenge of in-store product sampling.
-The brand’s digitized and innovated and transformed itself with augmented reality.
-They transformed the cosmetics shopping experience to make it more personalized, simplified and fun, this has increased the standard for Sephora’s competitors in the $56 billion industry.
+The brand digitized and innovated and transformed itself with augmented reality.
+They transformed the cosmetics shopping experience to make it more personalized, simplified, and fun, this has increased the standard for Sephora’s competitors in the $56 billion industry.